Gokwe centre

 Gokwe Centre is a rural town in the Midlands province in Zimbabwe.
 The town is usually referred to as "Gokwe Centre" because the larger region is called Gokwe.

+In popular Zimbabwean culture and media, Gokwe is often perceived as a place that is backward or uneducated.
+Numerous memes reference the phrase "Gokwe yazviita zvakare", which translates to "Gokwe has done it again."
+Gokwe is often likened to Ohio in the United States.

 Background

 Gokwe was originally a government station.
 It housed a district commissioner, police, hospital, veterinary services and other government rural agencies.
 Primarily for the administration of the district, it was also the base for the control of the tsetse fly and its associated lethal disease trypanosomiasis (sleeping sickness).

 Historical Achievements

 Growth Point Status

 The place was proclaimed a Growth Point in 1982 under the government's growth points policy.

 Gokwe town is a success case of the government's growth point policy whose results in July 2006 culminated in the proclamation by the state that it becomes a town.

 Town Status

 Gokwe Growth Point then run by the Gokwe South Rural District Council rapidly turned into a town skipping the Rural Service Center status because of its rapid developmental rate courtesy of the Kwekwe-Gokwe Highway which brought a much needed connectivity to all parts of Zimbabwe through its Kwekwe end link into the A5 Harare to Bulawayo highway.